2000 German Grand Prix: Qualifying

 Jos Verstappen had engine starting problems, resulting in Arrows removing the car's floor to install a starter.
 A lack of qualifying laps for Verstappen left him 11th.
 Zonta, 12th, used a new engine and was impeded by Alesi at the final chicane in the stadium area.
 He was ahead of Alesi's teammate Nick Heidfeld in 13th whose lap was set simultaneously as Fisichella's.
 Ralf Schumacher, 14th, outpaced teammate Jenson Button, 16th; the change in weather caught Williams out.
 They were separated by Salo in 15th, who encountered two cars on his first fast lap and was slowed by the weather.
 Frentzen, 17th, spent most of qualifying 107 per cent outside of the quickest lap; the stewards disallowed his first quick lap when he cut the first chicane trying to find room and pass two slower vehicles to lap faster and avoid being hampered by aerodynamic turbulence.
-Barrichello, 18th, used his teammate's repaired race car after his Ferrari developed oil-leak issues; his mechanics adjusted the settings of his pedals to suit Barrichello's right-footed braking style before he could drive.
+Barrichello was unable to captalise on the best of the conditions and took 18th in his teammate's repaired race car from practice after his Ferrari developed oil-leak issues on his opening run; his mechanics adjusted the settings of his pedals to suit Barrichello's right-footed braking style before he could drive.
 Barrichello was also asked to park at the weighbridge for car weight checks.
 Sauber's Pedro Diniz, 19th, lost time amongst slower cars, with Alesi 20th and Mazzacane 21st.
 Mazzacane's teammate Gené in 22nd incorrectly used wet-weather tyres and abandoned his car on the track with a gearbox fault; he drove the spare Minardi car.